EDUCBA

 • This should be remembered that if a text is typed incomplete upper case, then this word will be skipped from checking and will not appear in the spelling check.

-• If we have the same error multiple times and we have chosen to ignore all errors, then we will not get that error again for the review.
+• If we have the same error multiple times and have chosen to ignore all errors, we will not get that error again for the review.

 • A word that is previously marked for “Autocorrect” will be changed to a correct word next time it has been entered.
-This means that if we intentionally want that wrong word, we need to remove it from the autocorrect option first.
+If we intentionally want that wrong word, we must remove it from the autocorrect option first.

 • Any web address is also not spotted as an error.
 This is because the web link is treated as custom text and not as a combination of words from the dictionary.

-• If we have entered an address that Is actually the folder address, then also this is not spotted as an error.
+• If we have entered an address that Is the folder address, this is also not spotted as an error.

-• If we have added a misspelled word to the dictionary, then this will not again come under the spell check error screen.
+• If we add a misspelled word to the dictionary, this will not again come under the spell check error screen.

 Recommended Articles